Y-Foundry-Dao/yfd-docs/docs/_yfoundry/glossary.md

  > _Second generation_ vaults require a human operator to act on market contingencies

- > _Third generation_ vaults have intelligent behavior and decision-making in place of a human operator.
+ > _Third generation_ vaults have intelligent behavior and decision-making in place of a human operator

 ***